pacstall/docker/README.md

 -P/-p, --pull     Pull a Docker image from the upstream registry
                   (options: --version, default: always uses --arch auto)

--T/-t, --test     Start the Docker image up after build or pull is complete
+-T/-t, --test     Start up the image after build or pull is complete
                   (default: disabled or prompted)

--W/-w, --wipe     Hazardous: Delete all related Dockerfiles and Docker images
+-W/-w, --wipe     Hazardous: Delete all related Dockerfiles and images
                   (default: always prompted)

 -H/-h, --help     Show this help message

 Examples:

- rhino-docker-builder -f
+ pacstall-docker-builder -f

-  Creates the file Dockerfile-RhinoLinux-YYYYMMDD for building the image rhino-linux/docker:YYYYMMDD, with instructions on how to build and run it.
+  Creates the file Dockerfile-Pacstall-YYYYMMDD for building the image pacstall/pacstall:YYYYMMDD, with instructions outputted to terminal on how to build and run it.

-  Note: if no options are passed, this is the default function, but users will be asked if they would like to build and test the image.
+  Note: if no options are passed, this is the default function, but users will be prompted if they would like to build and run the image.

- rhino-docker-builder -b -t -c -v 2023.4 -a x86_64
+ pacstall-docker-builder -b -t -c -v 4.3.2 -a x86_64

-  Builds and starts amd64/rhino-linux/docker:2023.4 from scratch.
+  Builds and starts amd64/pacstall/pacstall:4.3.2 from scratch.

-  Note: the version tag may not correlate with the actual Rhino Linux version.
+  Note: the version tag may not correlate with the actual version of Pacstall when building.
 This option is meant for easily publishing images for specific milestones.

- rhino-docker-builder -p -t -v latest
+ pacstall-docker-builder -p -t -v latest

-  Pulls and starts ghcr.io/rhino-linux/docker:latest.
+  Pulls and starts ghcr.io/pacstall/pacstall:latest.
 ```